mhamzaaamir960/learn-python/09_oops/Readme.md

   - Polymorphism allows the same method (`make_sound()`) to behave differently in different classes.
 - `Abstraction`: Hiding implementation details and exposing only neccessary parts.
   - Abstraction can be implemented using abstract classes (`ABC` module) to enforce method definitions.

+### Attributes

+- Attributes are member variables and member functions.

+### Objects

+- Object is an instance of a class.
+- Objects are of two types: (One class has exactly one class object but can have any number of instance objects.)
+  - class object
+  - instance object

+### variables

+- Class object variables (Static variables)
+- Instance object variables

+### Methods

+- Class Method
+- Static Method
+- Instance Method